boazsegev/facil.io/README.md

 * Help me design / write a generic HTTP routing helper library for the `http_request_s` struct.

 * If you want to help me write a new SSL/TLS library or have an SSL/TLS solution we can fit into `lib-server` (as source code).

+* If you want to help promote the library, that would be great as well.
+Perhaps publish [benchmarks](https://github.com/TechEmpower/FrameworkBenchmarks)) or share your story.

+* Writing documentation into the `facil.io` website would be great.
+I keep the source code documentation fairly updated, but sometimes I can be a lazy bastard.